dokutan/bf-codegen/notes/string.md

 ->--------->-->+[<<<+>-->-->+++++++]-->+>++[<<->->+++++++] (up to 3 characters per loop)
 ```

+In some cases, if most of the characters in the substring are close to 0, it is shorter to avoid a loop and set each character individually by repeated `+` or `-`.

 ### Benchmarking
 As the optimal loop size depends on the str, i used the following Fennel program to experiment with different loop sizes:
 ```fennel